Monthly Archives: May 2007

 A note on my blog

-Dear blog, The flu is back.
+The flu is back.
 My head is stuffed up, my throat is sore, and I am feeling altogether less than spiffy.
 It’s six o’clock on a Wednesday morning, and shortly I’m off to work, as usual.
-I feel … Continue reading
+I feel just a little bit sorry for myself, as you can no doubt tell.
+Not that I have the real problems, just the runny nose ones.

 New Space Opera reviewed